-Another reason to keep your customer is it is easier for you to introduce a new products.
+Another reason to keep your customer is it is easier for you to introduce new products.

 Not every company has these privileges.
 Windows is well known for its productivity tools but fails when launching its forgotten “Lumia Windows Phone” or its ARM laptop.
 To get you the number of how this failure translates into financial, The Founder, Bill Gates said this opportunity cost is around 400 B.

 If you doubt how good Microsoft is to lock its customer, you could refer here.
-My point, You can’t say it is easy when even the best fail.
+My point is, You can’t say it is easy when even the best fail.

 Selling Hope, Marketing The Fantasy

 The reason why Disney has extremely strong customer retention is they play with our psychology.
-Disney packages dream, fantasy, hope into a movie with a specific duration.
+Disney packages dreams, fantasy, and hope into a movie with a specific duration.
 Disney character resonates with the person you want to be, not only kids but also adults like us

 - Being special – and powerful

-Everyone loves to be special and have power as his or her identity.
+Everyone loves to be unique and have power as his or her identity.
 It always touching to see Elsa stomping on the ground to create her ice kingdom or when Tony Stark gets into gear.
 Having power gives us confidence.
-A uniqueness that differs us from others.
+A uniqueness that differentiates us from others.
 A proof or purpose of our existence, something that defines us.